Back

 Q: How is the program structured?

 A: The 36-month program is based out of Pepper Pike, OH.
-All nurse anesthesia classes are live synchronous classes with three required simulation immersions on campus lasting three to five days.
+All nurse anesthesia courses are live, synchronous classes with three required simulation immersions on campus lasting three to five days, one each year.

 Q: Where can I learn more about the program?